 - For Classic VPN the remote peer IP address is the public IP address of the peer VPN gateway.

 - External VPN gateway

-- A gateway resource that you configure in GCP for HA VPN that provides information to GCP about your peer VPN gateway or gateways.
+- A gateway resource that you configure in Google Cloud for HA VPN that provides information to Google Cloud about your peer VPN gateway or gateways.
 Depending on the high-availability recommendations from your peer VPN gateway vendor, you can create an external VPN gateway resource for the different types of peer VPN gateways covered on the Topologies page.